roman-milk/roman-milk.github.io/jessicas-change-management.md

  The round, hard ball really filled my cunt up.
 The Latinos, however, didn't give a fuck about me getting used to the big size.
 As soon as my pussy had engulfed the knob, they pulled my nipples up.

  They kept dragging on my nips until I whimpered anew.
 Yet, they reached their goal as I followed their lead and pushed my body upwards until the 8-Ball almost slipped out of my pussy.
-Report_Story #3